rodyherrera/Quantum/README.md

 - **Command Panel:** Configure commands such as dependency installation, source code building, and software startup within a dedicated panel.
 - **Environment Variable Management:** Manage environment variables associated with your deployment, with automatic mapping of variables upon repository cloning.
 Create, delete, and modify variables as needed.
 - **Continuous deployment:** When a commit is made to the repository within Github, it is automatically redeployed to Quantum.
-- **Service Status:** You can check the status of the server through the web-ui.
-It will determine if the server is working in optimal conditions or if it is overloaded.

 ### Project Requirements
 To run this project, Node.js 21 or higher is required.
 It is recommended to use nvm (Node Version Manager) to manage Node.js versions on your system.
 Below are the steps to install Node.js 21 using nvm: